 Improved processes share these characteristics:

-- Steps in process are performed in a natural order.
+Steps in the process are performed in a natural order.

-- Focus of performance measures and compensation shifts from activity to results.
-Performance is measured by value created and compensated accordingly.
+The focus of performance measures and compensation shifts from activity to results.
+Performance is measured by the value created and compensated accordingly.
 There is no pyramid of compensation, with promotion equal to greater pay.

-- Advancement criteria change from performance to ability.
-A bonus is the appropriate reward for a job well done; a promotion is not.
-“We pay for performance, promote for ability.”
-A promotion is really just a change.
+Advancement criteria change from performance to ability.
+A bonus is an appropriate reward for a job well done; a promotion is not.
+“We pay for performance, but promote for ability.”
+A “promotion” is really just a change.
 (Note: Keep separate the results review from the development review.)

 S: inventory, buffers and other assets